Secure Splunk Web with your own certificate

 Perform the following steps to configure Splunk Web to use the key and certificate files.

-- Open or create a local web.conf file for the Search app in
+- Open or create a local web.conf configuration file for the Search app in

 - Under the

-[settings]stanza, configure the path to the file containing the web server SSL certificate private key and the path to the PEM format Splunk web server certificate file.
+[settings]stanza, configure the path to the file that contains the web server SSL certificate private key file and the path to the Splunk web server certificate file.

 The following example shows an edited settings stanza: